Home / Curriculum / Phonics

 Is there an assessment?

-What will my child learn this year?
+What will my child learn each year?

 How do I know if my child is saying the sounds correctly?